 Find your way through the grid starting at 2 and following these operations.
 What number do you end on?

 How can you arrange the 5 cubes so that you need the smallest number of Brush Loads of paint to cover them?
 Try with other numbers of cubes as well.

 What is the smallest cuboid that you can put in this box so that you cannot fit another that's the same into it?

 Use the three triangles to fill these outline shapes.
 Perhaps you can create some of your own shapes for a friend to fill?

-Can you fit the tangram pieces into the outlines of the watering can and man in a boat?
+Can you fit the tangram pieces into the outlines of the telescope and microscope?